Retro-Devils/Devils-Box/README.md

   ~ Some Emus.
 Mugen/WINE and Model 3 for examples.

-Devils Box also (again in theory) works on any linux device that retropie is isntalled.
+*Devils Box also works on any linux device that retropie is isntalled.
+TO A EXTENT EXPERMINTAL AT BEST.*

-We have tested on 3 seperate pcs with linux running on them.
-One pc didnt have Retropie at all.
+*We have tested on 3 seperate pcs with linux running on them.
+One pc didnt have Retropie at all. *

 ## DEVILS RETROPIE IMAGE ONLY?